Archana550/Soft_computing/Chapter1.md

 Through conventional programming, either the answer is Yes or No. But these strings might be 80% similar according to soft computing.
 You have noticed that soft computing gave us the approximate solution.

-4) Various types of soft computing techniques?
+# 4) Various types of soft computing techniques?
-#Any problems can be resolved effectively using these components.
+Any problems can be resolved effectively using these components.
 Following are three types of techniques used by soft computing:

 Fuzzy Logic
 Artificial Neural Network (ANN)
 Genetic Algorithms

-#Fuzzy Logic (FL)
+# Fuzzy Logic (FL)
 Fuzzy logic is nothing but mathematical logic which tries to solve problems with an open and imprecise spectrum of data.
 It makes it easy to obtain an array of precise conclusions.

 Fuzzy logic is basically designed to achieve the best possible solution to complex problems from all the available information and input data.
 Fuzzy logics are considered as the best solution finders.

-#Neural Network (ANN)
+# Neural Network (ANN)
 Neural networks were developed in the 1950s, which helped soft computing to solve real-world problems, which a computer cannot do itself.
 We all know that a human brain can easily describe real-world conditions, but a computer cannot.